South Korea

 Birthgap Retirement Indicator (BRI)

-By 2024, the Birthgap Retirement Indicator (BRI) in South Korea stands at 72.8%, marking a slight decrease of 1.0 percentage points from 2023.
-Throughout the past five years from 2020 to 2024, the BRI has exhibited an upward trend, averaging 72.2%.
-This figure notably surpasses the 2000s average of 30.7% by approximately 42.1 percentage points.
-Among 35 countries worldwide, this is the highest recorded BRI value.
+The Birthgap Retirement Indicator (BRI) for South Korea in 2024 stands at 72.8%, marking a small decrease of 1.0 percentage point from 2023.
+Over the last five years from 2020 to 2024, the BRI has shown an upward trend, averaging 72.2%.
+When compared to the 2000s average of 30.7%, this represents an increase of approximately 42.1 percentage points.
+Notably, South Korea holds the highest BRI score worldwide among 35 countries.

 | Year | BRI | Year | BRI |